nerdyc/Squeal/README.md

 4. Build and run.

-Step #3 is necessary because `sqlite` is a library not a module.
+Step #3 is necessary because sqlite is a library not a module.
 Swift can only import modules, and the `module.map` defines a module for sqlite so it can be imported into Swift code.

+## Usage

-## Use the Database class to create and open databases
+### Use the Database class to create and open databases

 Databases are accessed through the `Database` class.
 Squeal supports creating on-disk, temporary, and in-memory
 databases: